nikodunk/blog/_writing/2025-06-10-DIY-Serverless-(coreOS-+-dokploy).md

 That's it!
 Go to your server's IP at port 3000 and set up Dokploy.

-You now have an easy to use UI on top of an automatically-updating immutable OS.
+You now have an easy to use container platform and UI on top of an automatically-updating immutable OS.

 ![](/assets/flatcar-dokploy/dokploy-2.jpg)